 Our goal is to achieve a permanent home for the youth we work with, whether that is with parents, with other family, or with a foster or adoptive family.
 That is not always possible, especially for youth who age out of foster care with no family safety net.
 That makes it difficult to avoid a precarious free fall when facing the same problems as their peers—often with dire consequences.

-Recognizing this, KidsVoice stays with our clients through age 24, up to six years after they age out of care.
+Recognizing this, KidsVoice stays with our clients through age 24, up to six years after they age out of care, through our Expansion Team.
 By addressing job training, public benefits, credit, healthcare, social security disability, expungement of juvenile records, and many other areas, we help former foster youth have a better chance of obtaining and maintaining stable employment and housing.

 Our advocacy for older youth includes targeted needs that are easily overlooked, such as transitioning from the juvenile mental health system to the adult system without interruptions in treatment or medication.
 We connect our clients with County-funded Independent Living resources, and often find unique and innovative services to help older youth grow into adulthood.

 We provide legal representation and advocacy services in four areas crucial to transitioning successfully to independent living.
 Our intake interviews ensure that we assess and address all issues across the full range of services we provide, even when clients may first approach us about a single, simple issue.
 Below are some highlights.